s-victor/TinyPedal/docs/customization.md

 Only show low fuel indicator during race session.

     low_fuel_volume_threshold
 Set fuel volume threshold to show low fuel indicator when total amount of remaining fuel is equal or less than this value.
 This value takes consideration from `fuel_unit` setting of Fuel Widget.
 For example, if `fuel_unit` is set to gallon, then this value should also be set using gallon unit.
 The purpose of this setting is to limit low fuel warning when racing on lengthy tracks, where fuel tank may only hold for a lap or two.
-Default value is `20`.
+Default is `20`.

     low_fuel_lap_threshold
 Set amount lap threshold to show low fuel indicator when total completable laps of remaining fuel is equal or less than this value.
-Default value is `2` laps before running out of fuel.
+Default is `2` laps before running out of fuel.

     show_speed_limiter
 Show speed limiter indicator.